Fall 2019/Spring 2020 High School InternFFAC - Bay Area

 Field trips to local businesses, nature preserves, and animal sanctuaries

-In addition to internship responsibilities, interns will be expected to prepare for and attend a weekly 1 hour book club over Google Hangouts.
-Our school year read is Eating Animals by Jonathan Safran Foer.
+In addition to internship responsibilities, interns will be expected to prepare for and attend a 1 hour Sunday book club meeting every other week via Google Hangouts (Google Meet if using phone), at 5 pm PST.
+Assignments are due by 4 pm PST on Sunday night.

 Interns are also expected to attend a minimum of 8 all-day professional development events at the FFAC office in Oakland over the course of 9 months.
-These events are held on Sundays from 10 am to 4 pm from September 28th through May 16th, and lunch is provided.
+These events are held on Sundays from 10 am to 4 pm from September 29th through May 17th.
+A plant-based lunch is provided.

 PD Day 1: September 29th